The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Stability of the Caffarelli-Kohn-Nirenberg inequality

-Then we have
+Then we have:

-The second inequality above is a simple consequence of the mean value theorem.
-Therefore, \eqref{sta2} holds with optimal exponent $\max\{2,p\}$.
+The second inequality above follows from the mean value theorem.
+Therefore, \eqref{sta2} holds with the optimal exponent $\max\{2,p\}$.

 For a general function $u$, we need to use some careful arguments.
 Fix a number $0<\varepsilon\ll 1$ which will be determined later.
-From the concentration compactness principle (see for example \cite{Lio,Hor}), there exists a positive number $\delta<1$ such that, when $\norm{\nabla \Bar{u}}_{L^p}<(1+\delta)S(p,0,0)$, one has
+From the concentration compactness principle (see for example \cite{Hor,Lio}), there exists a positive number $\delta<1$ such that, when $\norm*{\nabla \Bar{u}}_{L^p}<(1+\delta)S(p,0,0)$, we have